clearhythm/react-playground-user-manager/README.md

-# Getting Started with Create React App
+# React-Playground-User-Manager
+Demo project for managing users in React

+# Boilerplate
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts